Galactic Star Formation with NIKA2 (GASTON): Evidence of mass accretion onto dense clumps: Source extraction and determination of physical properties

 Masses were determined by assuming a modified blackbody for the continuum emission, with dust temperatures estimated using the \textit{Herschel} 160/250 $\mu$m flux density ratio method \citep{Rigby2018}, and a dust absorption coefficient of $0.1 (\nu/\mathrm{THz})^{1.8}$ \citep{Beckwith1990}.
 The integrated flux densities of each source were first background-subtracted to remove the contribution from overlapping structures in complex regions.
-We also define a new quantity for each source, the \textit{infrared-bright fraction} ($f_\mathrm{IRB}$), giving the fraction of pixels within the source that are brighter in 8 $\mu$m \textit{Spitzer}/GLIMPSE \citep{Churchwell2009} imaging than the median value within a 4.8-arcmin box.
+We also define a new quantity for each source, the \textit{infrared-bright fraction} ($f_\mathrm{IRB}$), giving the fraction of pixels within the source that are brighter in 8 $\mu$m \textit{Spitzer}/GLIMPSE \citep{Churchwell2009} imaging than the median value within a 4.8-arcmin box (the size of which approximates the largest structures within the GLIMPSE data).
 We use $f_\mathrm{IRB}$ as a tracer of the relative evolutionary stage of each source, since very young sources tend to be infrared-dark (i.e. $f_\mathrm{IRB} \approx 0$), while sources in an advanced stage of star formation tend to be infrared-bright ($f_\mathrm{IRB} \approx 1$).
 In Figure \ref{fig:fIRB}, we demonstrate the utility of $f_\mathrm{IRB}$ as an evolutionary tracer, which correlates well with temperature, as well as the bolometric luminosity-to-mass ratio, and likelihood of a coincident compact 70~$\mu$m source \citep{Elia2017}.